Hotel Benton: Opening

 The hotel opened to the public on June 1, 1925.
 The opening was promoted with the printing of 50,000 letters of announcement, which were systematically mailed out to business leaders around the state, including a mailing by the dean of the Pharmacy department of Oregon Agricultural College to the state's pharmacists and another sent to every banker in Oregon in conjunction with a planned meeting there.

 Salem hotelery operator A.N.
 Pierce, previously a manager of the Seward Hotel in Portland, was selected as the manager of the new facility.

-With its prominent location across the street from the Benton County Courthouse and one block from the train station, its easy visibility, and its sophisticated design, the Hotel Benton became a social and business hub of Corvallis for more than 30 years.
+With its prominent location across the street from the Benton County Courthouse and one block from the train station, its visibility, and its design, the Hotel Benton became a social and business hub of Corvallis for more than 30 years.

 Decline and repurposing

 The hotel's fortunes began to suffer after the termination of passenger rail service in the 1940s, and especially with the later rise of auto-oriented motels outside the downtown core.
 By the 1980s, the building was in use for low-income public housing.